-Compared to the rest of the East Bay market, the Central-Downtown Fremont region has less expensive rates, so you should have no trouble finding a great deal in this discounted submarket.
+Compared to the rest of the East Bay market, the Central-Downtown Fremont submarket has smaller rates, so you should have no trouble finding a great deal in this undervalued submarket.

-In the last 90 days, 22 listings have been made available, which means new listings most likley are going fast.
-You'll want to be prepared to make an offer immediately.
-About 5% of the office spaces in the Central-Downtown Fremont are subleases, so you will probably need to sign a longer term lease with the landlord directly.
-There aren't many listings below 2,000 square feet available, so finding a space for a small business might be tough.
+In the last 90 days, 19 listings have been made available, which means listings most likley are leasing quickly.
+You'll want to be prepared to tour spaces as quick as possible.
+There aren't many listings below 2,000 square feet posted, so finding a space for a small business might be tough.

-The standard measurement for office space in this area is around 1,930 sqft.
-Most buildings in this market are approximately 2 stories.
-Most buildings in this region were built in 1983 and are Class B.
+The standard measurement for office space in this area is around 1,360 sqft.
+Most buildings in this region are close to 2 floors.
+Most buildings in this market were built in 1983 and are Class B.

 Not much of the real estate is used for commercial space, so it might be hard to find office space.
-Health care is the dominant industry in this region.
+Health care is the dominant industry in this market.
 Commute by public transit is the most popular way to get to work amongst Central-Downtown Fremont occupants.
-Commuting close to an hour a day is the norm for those who opt to reside in this part of town.
+Commuting around an hour a day is the norm for those who opt to reside in this part of town.